-Valentine is Junior Research Assistant at HERE.
+Val is Research and Communications Assistant at HERE.

 She holds an LL.M in Public International Law from the University of Leiden, and an LL.M in International Humanitarian Law from the University of Essex.
 Her theses focused, respectively, on Islamic law and IHL in detention contexts, and analysis of the PSEA framework through the lens of the UN Women, Peace and Security architecture.
 Prior to joining HERE, she worked with ICRC, in open-source investigation with Amnesty International’s Digital Verification Corps, and as a resettlement legal adviser with StARS, a Cairo-based NGO providing assistance to refugees.